 - 5 g per day for 3-4 weeks

 But again, I don't do or endorse that type of approach.
 So how do I personally take creatine?

-However, studies suggest that taking creatine in close proximity to when you work out helps to increase muscle mass and strength, so long as you can remember to do that (I find if I just take it in the morning, it's one less thing to think about later on, but if I were a serious professional athlete I'd adjust and dose post-workout).
-Considering I typically do some kind of morning movement protocol, it works just fine for me to take in the morning anyways.
-But several high-performance athletes I know will wait just after their hardest workout of the day to dose their creatine, and some people who don't mind the complexity and want to have creatine in their bloodstream elevated for both workouts will do 2.5 g after a morning workout or movement protocol, then 2.5 g prior after an afternoon or evening workout.
+However, studies suggest that taking creatine in close proximity to when you work out helps to increase muscle mass and strength—so long as you can remember to do that.
+(I find if I just take it in the morning, it's one less thing to think about later on, but if I were a serious professional athlete I'd adjust and dose post-workout.)
+Considering I typically do some kind of morning movement protocol, it works just fine for me to take in the morning, but several high-performance athletes I know will wait until just after their hardest workout of the day to dose their creatine.
+Others I've known who don't mind the complexity, and want to have creatine in their bloodstream elevated for multiple daily workouts, will do 2.5g after a morning workout or movement protocol, then 2.5g after an afternoon or evening workout.